Virtual Reality Arthroscopic Simulator –

 Virtual Reality (VR) arthroscopic simulator with tactile feedback provides an excellent teaching tool and quantitative skill assessment tool.
 No doubt that the future of arthroscopic training will rely on such simulators.

-The Reading shoulder unit Consultant surgeons are on advisory and development board of the simulator.
+Prof. Ofer Levy and the Reading shoulder unit was on the advisory and development board of this simulator early-on.

 Reading shoulder unit uses the Virtual Reality (VR) arthroscopic simulator in the bioskills lab for training of the trainees, fellows and visiting surgeons.